Today we’re talking about multi-channel marketing – what it is, why it matters, and how to use it in order to better your business.

 Increased Time & Expense: Since there’s so much more to manage with multi-channel marketing, you’ll likely have to devote more time, and may even need to hire additional staff members.

-De-Silo Your Channels: Coordinate cross-promotional efforts with integrated marketing in which different mediums compliment each other.
+De-Silo Your Channels: The best form of multi-channel marketing is cross-channel marketing, where you coordinate cross-promotional efforts with integrated marketing in which different mediums compliment each other.

 Set Control Groups: Test the effectiveness of your multichannel marketing efforts by setting control groups that do not receive the multichannel promotion.
 This will help you better measure your campaigns’ effectiveness.